-\ The company has passed the board resolution dated March 01, 2021 to transfer the 1,751 equity shares from Basil Private Limited to CX Alternative Investment Fund.
-The said shareholding has been updated with the registrar on April 15, 2021.
+^{} The company has passed the board resolution dated March 01, 2021 to transfer the 1,751 equity shares from Basil Private Limited to CX Alternative investment Fund.
+The said shareholding has been updated with the register on April 15, 2021.